Query Collections: Query Language

 Within the GraphQL filter fields these numbers can be represented as follows:

-.
-Note that you can specify characters for hexadecimal numbers in any letter case, for example0xa4b
+1. Hexadecimal number string starting with a 0x prefix for example 0x10f0345ae.
+Note that you can specify characters for hexadecimal numbers in any letter case, for example 0xa4b is the same as a 0xA4B.